-Diane Veltri Bendekovic was first elected Mayor of the City of Plantation in 2011, and was elected for a second term in March 2015.
-Since then, she has worked tirelessly with “Team Plantation” – her term for the collective group of City employees, elected officials, volunteers, businesses and residents – to sustain and maintain the City of Plantation.
+Diane was first elected to City Council in 2001.
+She was elected as Mayor in 2011, and was re-elected in 2015.
+Throughout her tenure as an elected official, she has seized every opportunity to promote the City and to stay in touch with the residents through her presence at numerous homeowners’ association meetings, a practice that continues today.
+She works tirelessly with “Team Plantation” – her term for the collective group of City employees, elected officials, volunteers, businesses and residents – to sustain and maintain the City of Plantation.

 Mayor Bendekovic strives to maintain quality residential services, and world class recreational facilities and programs for the Plantation community, while remaining fiscally responsible.
 Her relationship with the business community and the Greater Plantation Chamber of Commerce supports and promotes the development of an economically prosperous City.

-During her tenure, the City’s property values increased three consecutive years, by 14.8% cumulatively.
-However, due to increased cost of doing business, and increased health care premiums and pension costs, Mayor Bendekovic recommended, and City Council approved, millage increases totaling 1.2358 mils.
+During her tenure, the City’s property values increased five consecutive years, by nearly 25% cumulatively.
+However, in the last five years, due to increased cost of doing business, and increased health care premiums and pension costs, Mayor Bendekovic recommended, and City Council approved, millage increases totaling 1.3858 mils.
 It was a difficult decision, but one that had to be made in order to maintain the City’s long term sustainability.

 Together, expenditure reductions and revenue increases combined to eliminate the $12.9 million budget deficit.
 After the books closed on the 2015 budget, the City was able to fund capital and bolster the City’s unassigned reserves, or “rainy day” funds, from a low of less than $1 million in 2012 to over $7.2 million today.